energelpen/youthhaxorz/readme.md

 Types of Food: Information on the types of food available for donation
 Quantity: The amount of each food type available for donation.
 Expiration Dates: Tracking the perishability of food items to prioritize those that need to be distributed quickly.
-<h3>How do we plan to solve food insecurity and food waste at the same time?</h3>

-<h4>We seek to reduce food waste by collaborating with food-aid organisations, hawker centres, bakeries, restaurants and hotels to list their uneaten food which is still safe to consume on the website.
-We have also created a dashboard that can will help us better understand the demographics of those who have signed up on our platform.
-The item will then get listed on the website along with its to consume/expiration date along with other information on suitability which will help us create a more targetted and efficient way towards food allocation.
-We then will use the Oracle Autonomous Database which will will automatically run through each user profile and we will then use a algorithm to identify what is the most efficient allocation of food taking into consideration the different factors like distance, food type, caloric intake, age/medical suitability.
-As such this will ensure that those who need food will get food which is suitable, safe and nutritious.
-Within our algorithm that we will implement, we will do optimisation of location: needy within 1km of the hawker place will be notified about the item, and they will have to agree to get the item, and there is option to self pick-up or get it delivered (only for people with mobility issues).
-Those volunteers who have signed on our website will be notified of the “order” and tasked to deliver to the needy person (only for people with mobility issues).
-The needy will indicate that the item is collected on the platform, and then the database will be updated</h4>

 2. Operational Data
 Daily Production and Waste Reports: Data on the amount of food produced daily and the amount that goes unsold or wasted.